ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-secure-score.md

 You can view a graph of your organization's score over time in the **History** tab.
 This view includes the global average, industry average, and similar seat count, along with all the actions taken in the selected time range.
 You can also customize a date range and filter by category.

 The score is calculated once per day (around 1:00 AM PST).
 If you make a change to a measured action, the score will automatically update the next day.
-It is also important to note that some other portals show parts of the Microsoft Secure Score (like Windows Defender Security Center).
+It is also important to note that some other portals show parts of the Microsoft Secure Score (like Microsoft Defender Security Center).
 If you complete an improvement action and the score is increased in those portals, it may take up to 24 hours for the updated score to display in Microsoft 365 security center.

 ## How Secure Score is calculated